LinusDietz/VU_PresTeX/README.md

 To Do
 -------------------------

+* I consider this template as ready to use.
-* Lithuanian language support for the bibliography
+* Lithuanian language support for the bibliography.
-* Contact me for any bugs, inconsistencies or issues of unesthetic design [linus.dietz@uni-bamberg.de](mailto:linus.dietz@uni-bamberg.de)
+* Anyways contact me for bugs, inconsistencies or issues of unaesthetic design [linus.dietz@uni-bamberg.de](mailto:linus.dietz@uni-bamberg.de).

 Thanks to
 -------------------------
-Marcel Grossmann, who initially created the PresTeX template at Univerity of Bamberg. https://github.com/uniba-ktr/PresTeX
+Marcel Grossmann, who initially created the PresTeX template at University of Bamberg. https://github.com/uniba-ktr/PresTeX